awesome-pro/neon-website/content/docs/get-started-with-neon/signing-up.md

 - **As part of your CI/CD automation**

-  With the Neon CLI, you can include branch reset as an enforced part of your CI/CD automation, automatically resetting a branch when a feature is closed or started.
+  With the Unique CLI, you can include branch reset as an enforced part of your CI/CD automation, automatically resetting a branch when a feature is closed or started.

 Make sure that your development team is always working from the latest schema and data by including branch reset in your workflow.
 To read more about using branching in your workflows, see [Day 3 - Branching workfows](/docs/get-started-with-neon/workflow-primer).